Radish Top Pesto Recipe

 This radish top pesto recipe makes good use of the edible radish greens that often get discarded once they’re separated from the root.
 The end result is a peppery, slightly spicy twist on a classic pesto recipe.
 A perfect condiment for all your summer snacking!

 I’ve never been a big fan of radishes, to be honest.
 I find them just a little too spicy and a little too bland all at the same time.
 But last year, a friend gave me some radish seeds she had saved from one of her plants and I decided it would be a waste not to plant them.

 I was amazed at how fast they grew, and how quickly and beautifully they fill in a space with their lush, green tops.
 In fact, it only takes about three weeks from the time you sow radish seeds until they’re big enough to harvest.
 They’ve now turned out to be one of my favourite things to grow in our garden.

-I’ve now learned to enjoy radishes in salads, soups, roasted and even fermented.
+I’ve now learned to enjoy radishes (roasted radishes are my favourite!)
 But I’ve always found it rather wasteful to just discard the luscious leafy green tops, especially considering they’re fully edible and packed with nutrients like vitamins A, B6 and C, as well as iron, protein, calcium, fibre, magnesium, potassium, phosphorous and folic acid (source).